 All five students scored 90% or above in the post-test.
 To determine the statistical significance, the one-tail value was used since the hypothesis is directional.
 The t Stat absolute value of 5.56 is higher than the t critical value one-tail value of 2.13.
 The pre-test (variable 1) has a mean of 3.4 and a standard deviation of 2.07 and the post-test (variable 2) has a mean of 9.6 and a standard deviation of 0.55.
 The pooled standard deviation is 1.52 and the effect size is 4.1, [t(4)= 5.56, p<0.05 and d= 4.1].
 This shows that the results are practically significant.

-Since the p-value of 0.0025 is significantly smaller than the conventional alpha value of 0.05 the null hypothesis that the intervention will result in no significant difference in the pre- and posttest means is rejected and the alternative hypothesis that the training positively affected learning is supported as evidenced by the improved post-test scores.
+Since the p-value of 0.0025 is significantly smaller than the conventional alpha value of 0.05, the null hypothesis that the intervention will result in no significant difference in the pre- and posttest means is rejected and the alternative hypothesis that the training positively affected learning is supported as evidenced by the improved post-test scores.